Global HiringContact us

 Local and international employment law is always changing.
 Thankfully, we keep a close eye on the latest developments, so you don’t have to.
 Read on to find out what’s been happening in Australia.

-Paid family and domestic violence leave (2022)
+Ongoing implementation of paid family and domestic violence leave (2026)

-More protections for vulnerable workers (2017)
+Additional protections for vulnerable and migrant workers (2026)

 Employer of Record in Australia